Charles Town Classic: History

 The event was inaugurated on 18 April 2009 and was won by the second favorite (16/5) Researcher who after taking the lead shortly before entering the stretch run, drawing off to win by a 2 1/4 margin in a time of 1:49.86.
 In 2009 the stakes distribution was as follows: If the winner had previously won a Grade 1 Stakes Race, then the purse was $1,000,000.
 If the winner had previously won a Grade 2 Stakes Race, then the purse was $750,000.
 If the winner had previously won a Grade 3 Stakes Race, then the purse was $600,000.
 If the winner had never before won a Graded Stakes Race, then the purse was $500,000.
 The official purse was $615,000.
 Researcher won the event again the following year.
 However, Researcher was owned by a new owner, Kinross (Zohar Ben-Dov), only five days before the Classic.
 He was previously owned by Rutledge Farm, which was owned by the late Hermen Greenberg who had died earlier in the year in February.

 With the increased high stakes attributed to the racino the event immediately as attractive for four year old horses and older in the early spring.

 In 2011 the event was upgraded by the Thoroughbred Owners and Breeders Association to Grade 3 status.
 The following year the event was upgraded once more to Grade 2.

 Charles Town Track Officials announced a new purse layout for the 2015 running of this race in order to attract the brightest stars in racing.
-This means that if the winner of the Classic has also won prestigious races there is $500,000 set aside from the purse for their Classic success.
-For the 2015 highly talented Shared Belief was shipped in from California and set as the 3-10 odds-on favorite but stumbled badly and was eased by his jockey Mike E. Smith.
+This means that if the winner of the Classic has also won races, there is $500,000 set aside from the purse for their Classic success.
+For 2015, Shared Belief was shipped in from California and set as the 3-10 odds-on favorite but stumbled badly and was eased by his jockey Mike E. Smith.
 Moreno, the third favorite went on to win the event and set a new track record in 1:48:81.

 Charles Town Track officials announced in December 2015 that the purse for the 2016 running of the Charles Town Classic would be reduced to $1,250,000.

 In 2020 due to the COVID-19 pandemic in the United States the event was moved to an August schedule and the conditions were changed to allow three-year-olds to participate.